Banate of Bosnia: Tvrtko I reign

 Throughout the following year, Tvrtko forced Vuk southwards, eventually compelling him to flee to Ragusa.
 Sanko, Vuk's last supporter, submitted to Tvrtko in late summer and was allowed to retain his holdings.
 Ragusan officials made an effort to procure peace between the feuding brothers, and in 1368, Vuk asked Pope Urban V to intervene with King Louis I on his behalf.
 Those efforts were futile; but by 1374, Tvrtko had reconciled with Vuk on very generous terms.

 The death of Dušan the Mighty and the accession of his son Uroš the Weak, in December 1355, was soon followed by the breakup of the once-powerful and threatening Serbian Empire.
 It disintegrated into autonomous lordships that, by themselves, could not resist Bosnia.
 This paved the way for Tvrtko to expand towards the east, but internal problems prevented him from seizing the opportunity immediately.
 By the mid-14th century, Bosnian banate reached its peak under young ban Tvrtko Kotromanić who came into power in 1353, and had himself crowned on 26 October 1377.

+Government and social structure

+Power in the Banate of Bosnia was decentralized, based on a complex relationship between the Ban and the powerful nobility.

+The Ban

+The state was headed by the Ban.
+While early rulers like Ban Borić were vassals of the Hungarian King, more powerful bans such as Kulin and Stephen II operated as de facto independent sovereigns.
+The Ban's power was hereditary but not absolute; it depended on the support of the most powerful noble families.

+The Stanak

+The key institution of state was the Stanak (or Sabor), the assembly of all Bosnian nobility (vlastela).
+The Stanak held significant power: it formally elected and confirmed the new ban, decided on foreign policy (war and peace), approved charters and land grants, and served as the highest court, especially in disputes between the ban and the nobility.
+The Ban could not make major state decisions without the consent of the Stanak.
+An assembly held by Jelena Šubić and the young Tvrtko I in Mile in 1354, for the purpose of confirming the privileges of the nobility, illustrates the Stanak's role.
+The power of the magnates was most evident in 1366, when they revolted at the Stanak, dethroned Tvrtko I, and replaced him with his brother, Vuk.

+The Nobility

+Bosnian society was strictly feudal.
+Below the Ban was the high nobility, known as velikaši or magnates.
+These figures ruled large, semi-autonomous territories (such as the Hrvatinići in Donji Kraji or the Sankovići in Hum).
+Below them was a large class of lesser nobility (vlasteličići), who held smaller estates and provided military service to the magnates or the Ban.